jhan213/chef-online-recipe-app/README.md

 ## Description
 The application is an online social application where users can create an account to post their own recipes as well as view the recipes of others.
 Users can add their own recipes, edit their existing recipes, and rate the recipes of others.
+Each recipe includes the name of the recipe, a description, the ingredients, instructions on how to cook, the cost, and an image.
 The data is stored with Sequelize and uses Express API routes to manipulate the data.

 ## Installation